- slide 1 of 5

 - Make a treat: Plan to make a treat or snack as a class and explain how patience is needed to follow each step properly.
 Hurrying too quickly can lead to missed steps and a treat that doesn't taste very good.

 - Playing games: Organize games for the class to play that involve waiting their turn.
 Sit in a circle if possible so each child can see when their turn is coming up.
 Remind them to pay attention and wait quietly for their turn.
-Pretend to go to a doctor's office and have the students have to wait their turn to be seen.
+Pretend to go to a doctor's office and have the students wait their turn to be seen.

 - Show and tell: Having the class bring something from home can encourage patience.
 After the object is explained, pass it around the class one-by-one until all the students have had a chance to see it.